 Fentanyl awareness is a necessary aspect of the nation’s essential journey toward recovery.
 It is evident with every life lost, especially as those affected by fentanyl get younger, that establishing a deeper understanding of this drug and promoting fentanyl awareness saves lives.
 As a community, we must discuss the extreme dangers of fentanyl use in the face of soaring overdose rates, increased broken family units, and entire communities ravaged by addiction and loss.

-For many, fentanyl awareness consists of open dialogue with families and friends, in schools, and with medical providers.
+For many, fentanyl addiction and awareness consist of open dialogue with families and friends, in schools, and with medical providers.
 However, being honest about drug use is not always easy, as stigma related to addiction remains prominent.
 Fear of judgment or legal consequences keeps many users from sharing their genuine experiences or seeking desperately needed help.

 Promoting fentanyl awareness, offering education, and sharing vital resources, can make all the difference in the lives of vulnerable drug users and their families, whether they knowingly consume fentanyl or not.
 This blog post will explore the drug’s history and how fentanyl awareness can pave the way toward a brighter future for everyone.